Frequently asked questions

 Why is the suggested donation £95 or £150?

 The donation is voluntary and at your discretion.
 Solicitors participate in the scheme to raise the maximum possible funds for the Will Aid charities.
 Instead of charging their normal fee for drawing up a basic Will they are asking that you consider donating an equivalent sum to Will Aid.
-Please respect the value of the service they are providing by being prepared to donate at the suggested level of £95 for a single basic Will or £150 for a pair of basic matching or mirror Wills.
+The suggested donation amounts are £95 for a single basic Will or £150 for a pair of basic matching or mirror Wills.
 While solicitors’ fees vary round the country, most would charge considerably more than the suggested donation level.
-This level has been set to make the process affordable for all.

 How is the money raised by Will Aid spent?